AlexiaChen/vdf-go-wrapper/README.md

 ### Build VDF Rust FFI dynamic library

+if lib/libvdf_ffi.so does exist, you can skip this step and go next

-first, you need to install the latest stable version of Rust, then run command as follows:
+you need to install the latest stable version of Rust, then run command as follows:

 ```bash
 make ffi